Norm of the no-boundary state: Adding insertions

-This correction is a conformally invariant, integrated two-point function of the matter stress tensor at future infinity in the (normalized) Bunch-Davies state.\footnote{In odd $d$ this quadratic correction is actually local by the argument in Subsection~\ref{S:noPhase}.} It is already a one-loop effect.
-It contributes to the no-boundary norm through a further loop integral of the form $\int \frac{[d\mathfrak{h}]}{\text{diff}\times\text{Weyl}} |\Psi_{\rm HH}[\mathfrak{h}]|^2 \mathcal{I}[\mathfrak{h}] $ with $\Psi_{\rm HH}[\mathfrak{h}]$ the Gaussian approximation to the wavefunction in pure gravity.
-Here it seems plausible that, in even $d$, the two factors of $\mathfrak{h}$ in the integrand $\mathcal{I}$ function as vertex operators, leading to a finite correction.
+This correction is a conformally invariant, integrated two-point function of the matter stress tensor at future infinity in the (normalized) Bunch-Davies state.\footnote{In odd $d$ this quadratic correction is actually local by the argument in Subsection~\ref{S:noPhase}.} A series of corrections of the above form should exponentiate to renormalize the effective Newton's constant in the Hartle-Hawking wavefunction, i.e.~the coefficient of the $O(\mathfrak{h})^2$ term in its logarithm.
 Similarly, there are other corrections to the wavefunction coming from the pure gravity sector going like integrated three- and higher-point functions of metric fluctuations $\mathfrak{h}$.

+In Subsection~\ref{subsec:higherloops} we found that there is a residual gauge symmetry of the computation of the norm to all orders in fluctuations around the round metric on the sphere.
+We can think of it as a deformed version of the $SO(d,1)$ conformal isometry.
+It is natural to speculate that the no-boundary wavefunction is invariant under it.
+While this seems plausible, it should be checked directly in some examples or confirmed by an abstract argument.

 Here we have given some general, qualitative comments.
 We stress that detailed computation is required to settle the leading nonzero contribution to the norm.
-That result is physically important as it determines the normalization of cosmological correlators.
-Furthermore, while the one-loop approximation to the norm was non-negative (albeit divided by infinity), it is not clear to us if the leading nonzero approximation is non-negative.
+That result is physically important as it determines the normalization of cosmological correlators in the no-boundary state, or more dramatically, whether such correlators can be normalized.